chris0x44/rimpl/README.md

-# rimpl - Redacted Implementation
+# Redacted Implementation - An alternative to PImpl

-This approach is a variation of the [pimpl idiom (Pointer to Implementation)](https://en.cppreference.com/w/cpp/language/pimpl) that avoids heap allocations by storing the `impl`-instance in a fixed-size buffer in the owning class.
+This approach is a variation of the [pimpl idiom](https://en.cppreference.com/w/cpp/language/pimpl) that avoids heap allocations by storing the `impl`-instance in a fixed-size buffer in the owning class.

+Requires `C++11` or higher.

 Reasons why you may want to do this:
 - Heap allocations are not allowed in your project